RDGray/minicode-test/README.md

 - Tabs

   - While clicking on tabs - the below information is changed
-  - The steps are changed in he nav bar
+  - The steps are changed in the nav bar

 - Side navbar